About

 DEATH OR GLORY

-In 2013,I began working for Colonel Henry Brooke (HAGB)and struck up a close friendship which endured until his death.
-Housing an impressive collection of paintings himself, he supported my art practice and the gallery is founded in his honour.
+Prior to leaving London for Scotland, Phillips worked under Colonel Henry Brooke (HAGB) for a number of years.
+A close friendship was struck up, which endured until his death.
+Col. Brooke housed an impressive collection of paintings and unreservedly supported her work.
+The gallery is founded in his honour.

 Chelsea-ite, erudite